 The aviation industry takes health emergencies seriously and works in conjunction with all relevant authorities to contain the spread of a virus as much as possible.

-At the time of publication, more than 900 deaths have been reported, including some fatalities outside of China, and the number infected runs into the tens of thousands.
+At present (March 10), more than 4000 deaths have been reported, including some fatalities outside of China, and the number infected runs into the hundreds of thousands.
 Cases have been reported worldwide.

 Alarmist headlines have screamed about the spread of the disease, with parts of China effectively shut down.
 Wuhan—the center of the outbreak is the most notable city in isolation—but China has also closed off all of the major cities in Hubei province, a number of temples, the Forbidden City and part of the Great Wall.